-While not a universal solution for accessing the full iPad, some specialty apps have been designed with mobility access for quadriplegics “built in”, allowing the users to perform specific functions like making phone calls or sending text messages.
-A quadriplegic would normally control the app through switch interface such as pressing a big button with their fist, elbow or shoulder.
+While not a universal solution for accessing the full iPad, some speciality apps have been designed with mobile access for quadriplegics “built-in”, allowing the users to perform specific functions like making phone calls or sending text messages.
+A quadriplegic would normally control the app through switch interfaces such as pressing a big button with their fist, elbow or shoulder.

 Quadriplegics and others with mobility issues can achieve full access, wireless control of an iPad, iPhone or Android device through input devices familiar to the mobility impaired, such as wheelchair driving controls and adapted switches (e.g. simple buttons, sip/puff, blinking inputs).
-In the same way you would control a wheelchair with these input devices, a user can similarly gain complete control over their mobile device.
-The switch or joystick hooks into the Tecla Shield, which is wirelessly connected to the iPad or other mobile device by Bluetooth.
+In the same way, you would control a wheelchair with these input devices, a user can similarly gain complete control over their mobile device.
+The switch or joystick hooks into the tecla-e or Tecla Shield, which are wirelessly connected to the iPad or another mobile device by Bluetooth.
 Tecla users can open, close any app and fully navigate the entire iPad or mobile device.
-This allows them to typing/dictating text messages and emails, watch videos, read e-books, and control their environment.
+This allows them to type/dictate text messages and emails, watch videos, read e-books, and control their environment.
 Quadriplegic iPhone users can also answer and hang up the phone with a few simple clicks.

 The Tecla also has some “shortcut” features built-in that allow quick access to Siri voice control for instances where it is quicker to dictate a command to Siri (like looking up an address).
-Other built-in short-cuts include quick access to the iPad homescreen and quick show/hide of keyboard in apps that utilize the screen keyboard input.
+Other built-in short-cuts include quick access to the iPad home screen and quick show/hide of the keyboard in apps that utilize the screen keyboard input.

 Tecla provides access not just to apps created for it, but to the entire platform.
 Tecla users can take advantage of the same apps all other users enjoy.
 This means that that in addition to basic functions like sending messages and making phone calls (for iPhone users), but also: